Professional Consultants Certificate September 2012 News

 Welcome to the September edition of the Architects Certificate monthly newsletter.
 This month has seen many new additions to Architects Certificate, not only in the services that we provide but in terms of 2 new RMSs.
 This allows us to be more efficient, cover a greater area and provide our services to more clients nationwide.

-The addition of new services that we provide apart from the provision of the CML Professional Consultants Certificate includes:
+The addition of new services that we provide apart from the provision of the CML, now known as UK Finance Professional Consultants Certificate includes:

-The Certificate Plus+ scheme, this is the pinnacle of financial and warranty assurance, not only do you receive a complete Architects Certificate using its CML accredited professionals, but also a full 10 year warranty on top.
+The Certificate Plus+ scheme, this is the pinnacle of financial and warranty assurance, not only do you receive a complete Architects Certificate using its CML, now known as UK Finance accredited professionals, but also a full 10 year warranty on top.

 Building Regulation Inspections, for an additional cost we can facilitate a building control function using our team of Approved Inspectors.
 Presently this service is only available for self-builders and/or clients using our CertificatePlus+ system.